chobbledotcom/blue-pits/_pages/board-of-directors.md

 ## **Pete Ruddy**

 Pete is a retired Management Accountant.
 He has twenty three years’ experience working in the finance department of the NHS as a management accountant, working originally in North Manchester before moving to Pennine Acute services.

-## **Sarah-Jayne Anderson - Acting Chair**

-Sarah's career began as a Police Constable with West Yorkshire Police.
-More recently, she transitioned to the Youth Offending Service, utilizing her skills to work with individuals with complex needs and diverse backgrounds, a role she has fulfilled for over 20 years.

-In addition to her law enforcement experience, Sarah has expanded her professional scope by working with an ALMO for a Local Authority Housing Association.
-This position allowed her to deepen her understanding of housing-related matters and the broader community.

-Recognising the value of continued learning, Sarah has chosen to complement her hands-on experience with further studies, earning a qualification in housing and letting.
-Her combined experience and education position her as a well-rounded professional with expertise in both criminal justice and housing sectors.

 ## **Christine Ince**